astampoulis/makam-paper-funpearl/makamcode/12-related.md

 as does the \rulename{Turnstile} DSL for writing typing rules close to the pen-and-paper versions.
-We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well; also, examples such as our MetaML fragment or Hindley-Milner type inference would not be as easy to implement in
+We do believe that the higher-order logic programming setting allows for more expressivity and genericity -- for example, we have used the same techniques to define not only typing rules but evaluation rules as well; also, it is not immediately clear to us whether examples such as our MetaML fragment or Hindley-Milner type inference would be as easy to implement in
-\rulename{Turnstile}, since the latter presently lacks support for unification.
+\rulename{Turnstile}, especially since the latter presently lacks support for unification.
 We are exploring an approach similar to \rulename{Turnstile} to implement a higher-level surface language for writing typing rules using Makam itself.